tinymce/tinymce-docs/_includes/release-notes/new-features.md

-The following new features were added to the TinyMCE 5.0 Beta version.
+The following new features were added to the TinyMCE 5.0 RC version.

 ### Context Menu